All the best Cyber Monday deals you can shop at Amazon

 ____________________________________________________________________________

-Stop buying soda and start making it yourself with this deal on the SodaStream Fizzi.
-In addition to the sparkling water maker, you’ll get a 60L Co2 cylinder and 1-liter BPA-free reusable carbonating bottle.
+Stop buying soda and start making it yourself with this deal on SodaStream.
+In addition to the sparkling water maker, you’ll get a 60L Co2 cylinder and 1-liter BPA-free reusable carbonating bottle — or more if you opt for a bigger kit.

 ____________________________________________________________________________